Classic Italian Biscotti

 This post may contain affiliate links.
 Please read our disclosure policy.

-This Classic Italian Almond Biscotti Recipe (Cantucci) is a blank canvas to create a variety of different biscotti flavors.
+This classic almond flavored Italian Biscotti Recipe (Cantucci) is a blank canvas to create a variety of different biscotti flavors.
 Read all the tips to master this classic and simple Italian biscotti recipe.

 Crunchy and sweet biscotti are a lovely treat to dunk into Authentic Thick Italian Hot Chocolate.
 You will love this Italian family recipe for traditional biscotti!